France says no change to cuts plan after minister quits

 Weaker-than-expected growth forced the government last month to abandon its pledge to cut the public deficit to an EU-imposed ceiling of 3 percent of economic output this year and to seek EU blessing to push the target back to 2014.

-"There will be little or no downtime (for Cazeneuve)," said Christian Eckert, lead lawmaker on the budget.
+"There will be little or no downtime (for Cazeneuve)," Christian Eckert, lead lawmaker on the budget.

 TOUGH ACT TO FOLLOW

-Hollande's government faced a censure motion in parliament on Wednesday brought by the conservative opposition eager to cast the cabinet as not up to the task of reviving the economy.

-Though the motion failed because the Socialists and their allies have a majority in the lower house, it nonetheless brought the government negative publicity.

-Analysts said Cahuzac, known for resisting his colleagues' spending demands, might be missed when it comes to implementing unpopular cuts, but they did not expect the 2-trillion-euro economy - No. 2 in the euro zone - to change its fiscal policy.
+Analysts said Cahuzac, known for resisting his colleagues spending demands, might be missed when it comes to implementing unpopular cuts, but they did not expect the 2-trillion euro economy - the euro zone's second biggest - to change its fiscal policy.

 "There are strong enough commitments by the president, the prime minister and (Finance minister Pierre) Moscovici," said Gilles Moec, European economist at Deutsche Bank.